esi-neuroscience/esi-ntials/doc/README.md

 ## Exemplary README

-The README file of a project is the first thing people see of a project on most popular code sharing platforms (GitHub, GitLab, Codeberg etc.).
+The README file of a project is the first thing people see on most popular code sharing platforms (GitHub, GitLab, Codeberg etc.).
 The file [README.template.md](./readme/README.template.md) is a template for a typical project README that contains a reference structure and also links to separate installation